 Students in this course are expected to have developed exceptional ability in tone production, choral technique, and to demonstrate proficiency in sight-singing.
 An attitude of serious study and exceptional ensemble cooperation is expected of all participants.
 The class offers advanced study in vocal technique.
-The ensemble sings accompanied and a cappella repertoire of varied choral styles and languages.
+The ensemble sings accompanied and a cappella repertoires of varied choral styles and languages.
 The Madrigal Singers participate in many performances for adjudications and festivals, as well as the school and community audiences.
-Students are expected to complete any additional projects deemed appropriate by the conductor and are encouraged to audition for county, regional, and all-state ensembles.
+Students are expected to complete any additional projects deemed appropriate by the conductor and/or are required to perform in jury at the end of each semester.